-It is the Board's objective to strive for a majority of independent Directors.
-Three of the five directors were independent as defined under the ASX Principles during the 2021 financial year.
+Three of the six directors were independent as defined under the ASX Principles during the 2022 financial year.

-Mr Tom Triscari joined the Adslot Board on 9 August 2021 as an independent non-executive director resulting in four of the six directors now being independent.
+Mr Tom Triscari joined the Adslot Board on 9 August 2022 as an independent non-executive director for part of the year, until his appointment to an executive role in April 20222.